 The Penn Medicine study also showed that those who did not have cancer present in these lymph nodes survived up to 2.5 years longer than those who did.
-It was shown that these lymph nodes hold predictive properties and should be considered when making a diagnosis and giving patients a prognosis of life expectancy.
+These lymph nodes hold predictive properties for mesothelioma survival and should be considered when making a diagnosis and giving patients a prognosis of life expectancy.

 The Importance of Effective Staging

 The need for more effective staging is an important issue in diagnosing mesothelioma.
-Because the disease is already hard to diagnose due to its rarity, misdiagnoses are common.
+Because the disease is already hard to diagnose due to its rarity, misdiagnosis is common.
 In addition, the existence of several staging systems introduces the problem of a patient getting a different diagnosis from different doctors.

 The study conducted by Dr. Friedberg shows there is potential to prevent diagnosing patients at the wrong stage of the disease.
 The reason this is particularly important is because if a patient is diagnosed at a later stage they typically have fewer treatment options.

 How Often Does Incorrect Staging Happen for Mesothelioma?

 A study published in the Journal of Thoracic Oncology analyzed 1,056 mesothelioma patients for how often a misdiagnosis occurred for each stage:

 - 80.8% of stage 1 mesothelioma were incorrectly diagnosed and later “upstaged” to a more-advanced stage.